 Questions and Answers

 The following are some of the most frequently asked questions we receive about scholarship applications.
-If you have other questions not answered here, please contact the Educational Programs Officer.
+If you have other questions not answered here, please contact the Scholarship Administrator.

 Yes, as long as the school is an accredited educational institution and you meet our residency requirements, you can attend school anywhere!